Waffleboy/HacknRoll2017/README.md

 * Snap a picture of the diseased area, and drop it into the box as shown.
 Click analyze and the results will be displayed.

 ### Models & Retraining
-1. Create a folder called raw_images, and create a new subfolder for every disease you wish to train on.
+* Create a folder called raw_images, and create a new subfolder for every disease you wish to train on.
 Populate these folders with many training images of the disease.
 For example:

 ![Example of folder setup](http://i.imgur.com/F6QYvHv.png)

 Preprocessor.py resizes the training images to specified dimensions, and generates flipped and rotated images to increase the number of training images.

-2. run ```python preprocessor.py``` to resize and preprocess these images.
+* run ```python preprocessor.py``` to resize and preprocess these images.

 combine_to_one_folder.py creates a folder called train, and copies all the pictured created by preprocessor.py to the train folder.
 It creates a labels.csv that maps images to their labels.

-3. run ```python combine_to_one_folder.py```
+* run ```python combine_to_one_folder.py```

+Modify the settings in classifier.py if needed.
+You can set your own model architecture as well and tune existing ones in the models section of the file.
-4. Modify the settings in classifier.py if needed, set the 'save_model_to' variable to save the model in run(), then run ```python classifier.py```
+* Set the 'save_model_to' variable to a name to save the model in run(), then run ```python classifier.py```

 This should train your model, and save it with the name given if specified.